remix-run/remix/docs/other-api/dev.md

 ## `remix dev`

-Runs the Remix compiler in watch mode and spins up your app server.
+Runs the [Classic Remix Compiler][classic-remix-compiler] in watch mode and spins up your app server.

 The Remix compiler will: